TheNikolaMilosavljevic/DeployingActiveDirectory/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Create windows server virtual machine using Microsoft Azure
-- Ensure onnectivity between client and domain controller
+- Ensure connectivity between client and domain controller
 - Install active directory
-- Create and admin as well as a normal user in active directory
+- Create an admin as well as a normal user in active directory
 - Join client-1 to your domain
 - Setup remote desktop for non-administrative users on client-1
 - Create additional users and attempt to log into client-1 with the accounts